 On this page you will find our response to a reported sexual assault and updates on the process we put in place to investigate our actions on this matter.

 The working group we set up reported on 4.4.18, the report can be found at the bottom of this page or by clicking here.

-Latest update: our annual conference on 24-25 November discussed the recommendations of the working group which looked at our responses to this report and case.
+Our annual conference on 24-25 November 2018 discussed the recommendations of the working group which looked at our responses to this report and case.
 We voted on a new code of conduct, complaints procedure and safeguarding policy and this can be found here.
 It will be reviewed at our conference in December 2019.
 Further updates on follow up work can be found at the bottom of this page.

 Archive of responses, reports and updates.